San Francisco Department of Public Works corruption scandal: San Francisco Inspector General

 In July 2024, the San Francisco Board of Supervisors placed the proposal on the November 2024 ballot for voter approval.
 The proposal passed 60.94% to 39.06%.

 In October 2025, the San Francisco Controller announced that the first Inspector General had been hired: former Assistant U.S. Attorney for the Northern District of California, Alexandra Shepard.
-Shepard had been a one of the attorneys involved in the prosecution of Nuru.
+Shepard had been one of the attorneys involved in the prosecution of Nuru.